franck44/evm-dis/README.md

 The main component, `Disassemble` builds a representation of the binary as a sequence of `Instructions`.
 This representation can be _printed out_ (this is the disassembler to generate the readable code), but also used to generate _proof objects_ that are Dafny programs that can be verified using the [Dafny-EVM](https://github.com/Consensys/evm-dafny).

-As an example, the following  [Yul](https://docs.soliditylang.org/en/latest/yul.html) code^[The same can be done with Solidity code.]
+As an example, the following  [Yul](https://docs.soliditylang.org/en/latest/yul.html) code (the same can be done with Solidity code.)
 ```solidity
 object "Runtime" {
   code {